chetanprophecy/dbt-dimensional-modelling/docs/part06-document-model.md

 ## Part 6: Document the dimensional model relationships

-Let’s make it easier for consumers of our dimensional model to understand the relationships between tables by creating an [Entity Relationship Diagram (ERD)](https://www.visual-paradigm.com/guide/data-modeling/what-is-entity-relationship-diagram/).
+Let???s make it easier for consumers of our dimensional model to understand the relationships between tables by creating an [Entity Relationship Diagram (ERD)](https://www.visual-paradigm.com/guide/data-modeling/what-is-entity-relationship-diagram/).

 ![](img/target-schema.png)